Reeds - Consensus Indicates Potential 233.3% Upside

 Reeds found using ticker (REED) have now 2 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 2.5 and 1.5 with the average target price sitting at 2.
-With the stocks previous close at 0.6 this would indicate that there is a potential upside of 233.3%.
-The 50 day moving average now sits at 0.69 and the 200 day MA is 0.94.
+The target price ranges between 2.5 and 1.5 calculating the mean target price we have 2.
+With the stocks previous close at 0.6 this now indicates there is a potential upside of 233.3%.
+The day 50 moving average is 0.69 while the 200 day moving average is 0.94.
 The company has a market cap of $50m.
-You can visit the company’s website by visiting: http://www.drinkreeds.com
+Visit the company website at: http://www.drinkreeds.com

 Reed’s develops, manufactures, and sells natural hand-crafted beverages in the craft specialty foods industry in the United States, Canada, Asia, Europe, Australia, and South America.
 Its products include Reed’s craft ginger beers; Virgil’s craft sodas; and Virgil’s zero sugar sodas.
 Reed’s sells its products to natural food and gourmet retailers, grocery store chains, mass merchants, club stores, convenience and drug stores, liquor stores, industrial cafeterias, and on-premise bars and restaurants through distributors and independent distributor partners, as well as directly.
 The company was formerly known as Original Beverage Corporation and changed its name to Reed’s in 2001.
 Reed’s was founded in 1987 and is headquartered in Norwalk, Connecticut.